MoeraOrg/moeraorg.github.io/development/protocols/access-controls.md

 `subscribed`

-Allows the operation to the node's admin and to all nodes this node is subscribed to.
+Allows the operation to the node's admin, and to all nodes this node is subscribed to.

 `signed`